Logo Icon

 Theme Idiom Meaning Example

 Power Rule with an iron fist To exercise strict or authoritarian control over others; to govern or lead with absolute power and severity.
-The dictator ruled the country with an iron fist, suppressing any dissenting voices.
+The dictator ruled the country with an iron fist, suppressing dissenting voices.

 Horror Skeletons in the Closet Hidden or secret aspects of a person's past that are shameful or unsettling.
 No one knew about his criminal record until the skeletons in his closet were revealed.